 Look At Me Now Headland is part of the Moonee Beach Reserve and is best accessed from the gorgeous little town of Emerald Beach, 15 minutes North of Coffs Harbour.

-It is an easy walk and wheelchair accessible with scenic views all the way and a spectacular outlook to Moonee Beach.
-This is an awesome place for whale watching in winter and bird watching in spring.
-Eastern Grey kangaroos are abundant, but don’t get too close as they are powerful creatures that may attack if they feel threatened.
+It is an easy walk and wheelchair accessible with scenic views all the way and a spectacular outlook of Moonee Beach.
+Look At Me Now Headland is an awesome place for whale watching in winter and bird watching in spring.
+Eastern Grey kangaroos are abundant but don’t get too close as they are powerful creatures that may attack if they feel threatened.

 No matter the season, you are likely to encounter Eastern Grey kangaroos nibbling on the grass, and White-bellied Sea Eagles, Ospreys, and Brahminy Kites soaring above the coastline in search of prey.
 Pack a picnic and have a relaxing lunch high on the headland between the dwarfed kangaroo grass and rocky heath.
 You may spot a threatened Zieria, a rare plant with glossy, tough leaves and pink and white blossoms in spring.